Matthes-Baer/nvim_config/README.md

 - `i` to get file information

 ### Diffview

 - Use `:DiffviewOpen` to open the merge-conflict resolver tool, use `:h diffview-merge-tool` to get information on how to use it more effectively

+### Comment
+- Use `gcc` and `gc` to comment in/out lines/blocks

+### GitHub Copilot
+- Use `:Copilot setup` to login
+- Find more information: `:help Copilot`
+- Accept suggestion:	`<Tab>`
+- Dismiss suggestion:	`<C-]>` or `<Esc>`
+- Show next suggestion:	`<M-]>`
+- Show previous suggestion:	`<M-[>`

 ### LazyGit

 - LazyGit Commands: https://github.com/jesseduffield/lazygit?tab=readme-ov-file#features
   - `p` for pulling, `<s-p>` for Pushing, `q` to leave
   - Use <s-↑|↓> (arrow keys) to select multiple commits, for example

 ### Lazydocker

 - Open Lazydocker: `<leader>ld`
 - To exit the exec shell in a docker container from Lazydocker: `<C-d>`
 - Use `x` to see all shortcuts inside Lazydocker (like `[` or `]` to switch tabs inside the right panel)

 # Troubleshooting

 - If packages seem broken, try deleting the corresponding nvim-data folder section and restart nvim to trigger a full reinstall
   - `Remove-Item -Recurse -Force "$env:LOCALAPPDATA\nvim-data\lazy\nvim-treesitter"` for example (on Windows)
 - When using Rust with the rust-analyzer LSP plugin and you have an `proc-macro not been built yet` error, try `cargo check` in the terminal and then saving/reloading the file
+- When deleting the nvim-data (for a full reinstall), remember to manually build the telescope-fzf-native and also run `:Lazy clean` and/or lazy sync and update if having additional problems that something couldn't properly load in.

 # Ongoing ToDos
+- NeoTest seems to be broken right now (at least for jest), find fix or alternative?
 - Add more notes for Diffview Merge Conflict Resolver, LazyGit, Lazydocker, and more
 - Try out GitHub Copilot and note down most important commands
 - Update autocmds, keymaps, or options (in `lua/config`)